Beaufort County DWI Bail Information

 Timeline: How Long Until Release?

-- Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 9 am - 5 pm) may result in a faster release, as more staff are available to process the paperwork.
+• Best Times to Post Bail: Posting bail during regular business hours may expedite the release process, as more staff are available.

 What Happens After Posting Bail